xiaoli980/PROSPECULAR-model/README.md

 to retrieves both leaf biochemical and surface structural parameters from BRF.

 # Dataset
-Include measurements conducted in the hemisperical space (14 leaf samples) and in the principal plane (56 leaf samples).
+Include multi-angular BRF measured in the hemisperical space (14 leaf samples) and in the principal plane (56 leaf samples).

 # Citation information
 Xiao Li, Zhongqiu Sun, Shan Lu, Kenji Omasa,